Orchestrated Robust Controller for Precision Control of Heavy-duty Hydraulic Manipulators: Mathematical preliminaries

 \section{Mathematical preliminaries}

-In this section, the basic mathematical foundation of the VDC approach is presented, which is essential for control design and stability analysis.
-Moreover, lemmas and assumptions that are employed in the paper for stability analysis are expressed in this section as well.
-Fig. \ref{Fig Hiab objects} demonstrates the schematics of the hydraulic robotic system in this study.
+In this section, the basic mathematical foundation of the VDC approach along with important lemmas and assumptions are presented, which are essential for control design and stability analysis.
+Fig. \ref{Fig Hiab objects} demonstrates the schematics of the generic 6-DoF HHMs with anothromorphic arm and spherical wrist.
 Fig. \ref{fIg1a o} shows the kinematic details with base angle ($\zeta_1$), lift angle ($\zeta_2$), tilt angle ($\zeta_3$), and spherical wrist angles of ($\xi_1$),($\xi_2$), and ($\xi_3$).
 Further, Fig. \ref{fIg1b o} displays the system that decomposed into three objects, each of which will be analyzed separately, by exploiting the virtual cutting point (VCP) concept of VDC.